 Senior Vice President

-Jeff Cardwell was born on December 7, 1959, in Morgantown, Kentucky, and was raised in Indianapolis.
-He is a graduate of Ben Davis High School.
+Jeff was born in Morgantown, Kentucky, and was raised in Indianapolis, Indiana.
 Paying his way through college, Jeff earned his college degree at Indiana Wesleyan University.
-Continuing his professional education, Jeff received his real estate sales license in 1984 and his brokerage license in 1986.
-In 1996, he was accredited by the Residential Sales Council as a Certified Residential Specialist (CRS), a distinction awarded to only 4 percent of REALTORS nationwide.
-He is an active member of the Metropolitan Indianapolis Board of REALTORS (MIBOR) and the National Association of REALTORS.
-In 1976, Jeff began his career in the lumber industry.
-Two years later, at the age of 18, he became the youngest person ever to serve as manager for that same company, which was founded in 1945.
+Continuing his education, Jeff received his real estate sales license in 1984 and his brokerage license in 1986.
+In 1996, he was accredited by the Residential Sales Council as a Certified Residential Specialist (CRS), a distinction awarded to only 4 percent of Realtors nationwide.

-In 2000 and 2004, Jeff served as an Alternate Delegate to the National Republican Convention and in 2012 and 2016 he was elected as a National Delegate.
-On September 4, 2001, Jeff launched the “People Helping People” radio network, which airs weekly on several radio stations in Central Indiana.
-In 2003, he was commissioned a “Kentucky Colonel” by Governor Ernie Fletcher of Kentucky, commissioned an “Honorary Colonel” by Governor Bob Riley of Alabama and presented with a United States “Congressional Salute” for his community service.
+In 2000 and 2004, Jeff served as an Alternate Delegate to the National Republican Convention and a National Delegate in 2012, 2016, and 2020.
 He has also been elected several times to serve as a State Delegate to the Indiana State Republican Convention.
+In 2003, he was commissioned a “Kentucky Colonel” by Governor Ernie Fletcher of Kentucky, commissioned an “Honorary Colonel” by Governor Bob Riley of Alabama and was presented with a United States “Congressional Salute” for his community service.

-In November of 2007, Jeff was elected to the City-County Council (Republican), District 23 of Indianapolis and was reelected again in November of 2011.
-In June of 2009, Jeff was named “Honorary Consulate” to the Republic of El Salvador.
-In May of 2011, Jeff received the “Spirit of Independents’ Award” from the North American Retail Hardware Association for his humanitarian missions work at home and abroad.
+In late 2005, Jeff was elected to serve on the board of directors for the Fuller Center for Housing which was founded by Millard Fuller, former Chairman and founder of Habitat for Humanity International.
+Today Jeff serves as the Chairman of the International Board for the Fuller Center for Housing.
+During his tenure as Indianapolis City-County Councilmember from 2008 – 2013, Jeff was also named “Honorary Consulate” to the Republic of El Salvador in 2009.
+In May of 2011, Jeff received the “Spirit of Independents’ Award” from the North American Retail Hardware Association for his humanitarian work at home and abroad.